simeong-web/React-Season-App/README.md

 # React-Season-App
 Project:
 ***
 An app that utilises the Geolocation API to determine the users position north or south of the Equator.
-Depending on the month of the user's viewing of the app, a result is rendered that displays 'winter' or 'summer' theme, thanks to the Geolocation API.
+Depending on the month in which the user views the app, a result is rendered that displays 'winter' or 'summer' theme, thanks to the Geolocation API.
 ***
 Description:
 ***